- When can I apply?

 No, extensions of the Early Notification deadline will not be granted.
 All applications completed after November 15 will be considered in the regular application pool.

 Can I apply for an extension of the standard application deadline?

 Yes, if you require an extension of our standard application deadline, please fill out the application deadline extension form.

 Please note however, that applications are reviewed only upon completion and as applicants are admitted on a rolling basis, even if your request for an extension is granted, the later an application is completed, the greater the disadvantage to the applicant.
 Moreover, all applications received after December 15 require a $105 application fee (regular application fee and $25 late fee.)

 Do I need to use LSAC to apply to Penn Law?

 Yes.
-We ask all applicants to use LSAC.
+All applicants must use LSAC.

 Do I have to use LSAC’s Transcript Authentication Service?